motech/motech/docs/source/development/repositories.rst

 MOTECH Code Repositories
 ========================

 We use GitHub to host our source code.
-Our core platform is available on the motech repository and our modules are hosted on the modules repository.
+Our core platform is available on the `motech repository<https://github.com/motech/motech>`_ and our modules are hosted on the `modules repository<https://github.com/motech/modules>`_.
 Use the following comands to clone these repos.

 MOTECH Platform
 ===============